ykrsama/clash-jump/README.md

 # Clash on Jump Server

-Setup clash on linux server without sudo, and use it as a proxy jump server.
+Setup clash on linux server + ssh tunnel to make it a proxy jump server.

 ## First setup on jump server